Maldives brings forward reopening date to July

-(CNN) — The Maldives is reopening to visitors, but while anyone with a super yacht or private jet can already head to the Indian Ocean destination, normal travelers will have to wait a few more weeks.
+At present, anyone with a super yacht or private jet can head there, but normal travelers will have to wait a few more weeks.

-And there's a few things they'll need to do before they can set off.

-The tourism board for the island nation, which closed its borders in March, has announced a phased reopening that expects incoming flights to its main international airport to recommence next month.
+Last month, the Maldives, which closed its borders in March, announced a phased reopening that indicated incoming flights to its main international airport would recommence in July.

 "We are planning to reopen our borders for visitors in July, 2020," read an official statement issued by the Ministry of Tourism on May 30.

-The statement went on to stress that guests would not be charged any additional fees, referencing an earlier version of the proposal that suggested extra tourist visa charges and landing fees.
+The statement went on to stress that guests would not be charged any additional fees, referencing reports of extra tourist visa charges and landing fees.

 Ready to reopen